AdamShmanske/Cleaning-Baltimore-City-and-Washington-DC-Opportunity-Atlas-Data/README.md

 - The 6 different data sources were initially imported into google Colab using the code pd.read_csv(urlofrawdata)
 - Ensuring that the data sources were inputted properly is essential.
 This uses the code df_(specificdataframe).head().
 - Both the Baltimore City and the Washington, DC datasets contained datapoints that were neighboring towns and not within the city themselves.
-To clean this data to only include data containing Baltimore city the code df_baltimorecitydata = df_baltimorecitydata[df_baltimorecitydata["Name"].str.contains("Baltimore")]
+To clean this data to only include data containing Baltimore city code df_baltimorecitydata = df_baltimorecitydata[df_baltimorecitydata["Name"].str.contains("Baltimore")].
+This process was then repeated for all Washington, DC data using contains("Washington, DC").
+- In order to make the datasets easier to understand visually, it is essential to change the names of the columns within each dataset.
+For example, to change the average incomeBaltimore dataset the code df_AvgIncomeBaltimore = df_AvgIncomeBaltimore.rename(columns={"Household_Income_rP_gP_pall":"Baltimore Median Income"}) was used.